Health Coaches Help Clinicians Achieve Better Patient Outcomes

 It is an enormous responsibility to be tasked with taking care of the health of an individual.
 Physicians have known this since the dawn of medicine, but only recently has science begun to shed light on the sheer complexity of what it means to care for the whole person—body, mind, and spirit—beyond disease manifestation.
-Many Functional Medicine clinicians realize they cannot always do this alone, and as a result are transitioning to team-based care by integrating other healthcare providers, including health coaches.
+Many functional medicine clinicians realize they cannot always do this alone and, as a result, are transitioning to team-based care by integrating other healthcare providers into their teams, including health coaches.

-At the Functional Medicine Coaching Academy (FMCA), Students learn how to apply core coaching techniques and the principles of the Functional Medicine and nutrition, mind-body medicine, and positive psychology to transform patient lives.
+At the Functional Medicine Coaching Academy (FMCA), students learn how to apply core coaching techniques and the principles of functional medicine and nutrition, mind-body medicine, and positive psychology to transform patient lives.
 Functional Medicine Certified Health Coaches work in tandem with clinicians to provide consistent, team-based care to achieve better outcomes and patient satisfaction.
 For more information about the Functional Medicine Coaching Academy, please read the following IFM-authored articles.

 - Wagner EH, Flinter M, Hsu C, et al. Effective team-based primary care: observations from innovative practices.
 BMC Fam Pract.
 2017;18(1):13. doi:1186/s12875-017-0590-8

-- Schottenfeld L, Petersen D, Peikes D, et al. Creating patient-centered team-based primary care.
+- Schottenfeld L, Petersen D, Peikes D, et al. Creating patient-centered team-based primary care; AHRQ Publication No. 16-0002-EF.
 Agency for Healthcare Research and Quality.
 Published March 2016.
-Accessed November 18, 2019. https://pcmh.ahrq.gov/page/creating-patient-centered-team-based-primary-care
+Accessed October 6, 2020. https://pcmh.ahrq.gov/page/creating-patient-centered-team-based-primary-care